-Rare Roosevelt Dimes Worth Money
+Rare 1996-W Dime Values and other Roosevelt Dimes Worth Money

-The Roosevelt Dime, introduced in 1946 was a tribute to Franklin Delano Roosevelt, the 32nd President of the United States, whose efforts during the Great Depression and World War II left a lasting legacy.
+The Roosevelt Dime, introduced in 1946, was a tribute to Franklin Delano Roosevelt, the 32nd President of the United States, whose efforts during the Great Depression and World War II left a lasting legacy.

 Collecting Roosevelt Dimes

-History of the Roosevelt Dime
+Roosevelt Dime History

 Roosevelt Dimes minted between 1946 and 1964 contain 90% silver, making their value largely dependent on the price of silver.
 Roosevelt Silver Dimes are often sold in bulk as junk silver, but higher-quality examples can fetch a premium.